dajobe/docker-nghttp2/README.md

 You will also need to give the containers different names with the `--name` option to the `docker(1)` command

+Finally the envariable `ARGS` can be used to set any additional proxy runtime args that may be required.
+Creating a custom config file at `$PWD/data/etc/nghttpx.conf` as describe above is an alternative.

 Running the nghttp HTTP/2.0 Client